 Is Norm Drift Always Positive?

-One of the most common errors in thinking about norm drift is the assumption that it represents progress--that norms are drifting toward better, more enlightened, more humane standards.
+One of the most common errors in thinking about norm drift is the assumption that it represents moral progress--that norms are drifting toward better, more enlightened, more humane standards.
 This assumption is comforting but historically unsupported.

 Positive Drift